Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Related Work

-In their pioneer work, Dong \emph{et al.}~\cite{dong2016image} applied convolutional neural networks with three layers for SISR, namely SRCNN, to learn a mapping from LR to HR images in an end-to-end manner.
-Kim \emph{et al.}~\cite{kim2016accurate} increased the depth of the network and introduced residual learning to the SISR network, called VDSR.
-VDSR achieved great improvement in accuracy compared to SRCNN.
-Later, Kim \emph{et al.}~\cite{kim2016deeply} used a deeply-recursive convolutional network (DRCN) to reconstruct SR image, which has a very deep recursive layer.
-DRRN~\cite{tai2017image} introduced recursive blocks for stabilizing the training.
-However, the inputs of all these methods are interpolated LR images with the same size as HR images, thus greatly increasing the computation complexity and losing some details.
-FSRCNN~\cite{dong2016accelerating} extracted features from the origin LR images and upscaled the spatial size by upsampling layers at the tail of the network.
-This architecture is widely used in the subsequent image super-resolution methods.
-Various advanced upsampling structures have been proposed recently, for instance, deconvolutional layer~\cite{zeiler2010deconvolutional, zeiler2011adaptive}, sub-pixel convolution~\cite{shi2016real}, and EUSR~\cite{kim2018deep}.
-LapSRN~\cite{lai2017deep} and MSLapSRN~\cite{MSLapSRN} progressively reconstructed an HR image with increasing scales of an input image by the Laplacian pyramid structure.
-MRFN ~\cite{8812972} employed multi-receptive-filed module to extract different features from different receptive fileds and fused them with a module for learning object/part-depending mappings.
-Besides, it proposed a two-parameter training loss (Weighted Huber) to adaptively adjust the value of back-propagated derivative according to the residual value.
+In their pioneer work, Dong \emph{et al.}~\cite{dong2015image} applied convolutional neural networks with three layers for SISR, namely SRCNN, to learn a mapping from LR to HR images in an end-to-end manner.
+Kim \emph{et al.}~\cite{kim2016accurate} increases the depth of the network to 20, achieving great improvement in accuracy compared to SRCNN.
+Instead of using the interpolated LR images as the inputs of network, FSRCNN~\cite{dong2016accelerating} extracted features from the origin LR images and upscaled the spatial size by upsampling layers at the tail of the network.
+This architecture is widely used in the subsequent SR methods.
+Various advanced upsampling structures have been proposed recently, for instance, deconvolutional layer~\cite{zeiler2010deconvolutional} , sub-pixel convolution~\cite{shi2016real}, and EUSR~\cite{kim2018deep}.
+LapSRN~\cite{lai2017deep} progressively reconstructed an HR image with increasing scales of an input image by the Laplacian pyramid structure.
 Lim \emph{et al.}~\cite{lim2017enhanced} proposed a very large network (EDSR) and its multi-scale version (MDSR), which removed the unnecessary batch normalization layer in the ResNet~\cite{he2016deep} and greatly improved super-resolution performance.
 D-DBPN~\cite{haris2018deep} introduced an error-correcting feedback mechanism to learn relationships between LR features and SR features.
-ZSSR~\cite{shocher2018zero} uses a unsupervised method to learn the mapping between HR images and LR images.
-SRMDNF~\cite{zhang2018learning} tackled multiple degradation problems in a single network by treating degradation maps and images as inputs.
+ZSSR~\cite{shocher2018zero} used a unsupervised method to learn the mapping between HR images and LR images.
+DIP~\cite{ulyanov2018deep} showed that the structure of a generator network can capture a large amount of low-level image statistics before any learning is performed, which can be used as a handcrafted prior with excellent results in super-resolution and other standard inverse problems.
+To address the real-world LR image problem, Fritsche \emph{et al.}~\cite{fritsche2019frequency} proposed to separate the low and high image frequencies and treat them in different ways during training.
+Adversarial training is used to modify only the high, not the low frequencies.
 RDN~\cite{zhang2018residual} combined dense and residual connections to make full use of information of LR images.
 Different from RDN, MS-RHDN \cite{liu2019multi} proposed multi-scale residual hierarchical dense networks to extract multi-scale and hierarchical feature maps.
-RNAN~\cite{zhang2019rnan} utilized both local and non-local architectures to bias the most informative feature components.
-Meta-SR~\cite{hu2019meta} proposed by Hu \emph{et al.} firstly solved the problem of arbitrary scale factor super-resolution within a single model.
+Yang \emph{et al.}~\cite{yang2018drfn} proposed a deep recurrent fusion network (DRFN) for SR with large-scale factors, which used transposed convolution to jointly extract and upsample raw features from the input and used multi-level fusion for reconstruction.
+SeaNet~\cite{fang2020soft} proposed a Soft-edge assisted Network to reconstruct the high-quality SR images with the help of image soft-edge.
+Zhang \emph{et al.}~\cite{zhang2020adaptive} proposed an adaptive importance learning scheme to enhance the performance of the lightweight SISR network architecture.
+RCAN \cite{zhang2018image} applied channel-attention mechanism to adaptively rescale channel-wise features.
+SAN \cite{Dai_2019_CVPR} further proposed a second-order channel attention (SOCA) module to rescale the features instead of global average pooling.